flipacholas/Architecture-of-consoles/articles/xbox.md

 {{< /float_block >}}

 {{% inner_markdown %}}
 We have previously seen how [troublesome]({{< ref "playstation-2#preventing-past-mishaps" >}}) this design can be sometimes.
-Nonetheless, programs can address this issue by spreading its data between different banks of memory.
+Nonetheless, programs can address this issue by spreading their data between different banks of memory.
 NV2A implements a **switching network** that enables different units (CPU, GPU, etc) to concurrently access them.

-Furthermore, the console features an internal HardDisk, and it *so happens* to have three partitions of 750 MiB each reserved for temporary storage: The CPU can offload some of its data from main RAM, then upload it back whenever it's needed.
+Furthermore, the console features an internal HardDisk, and it *so happens* to be setup with three partitions of 750 MiB each reserved for temporary storage.
+The CPU can offload some of its data from main RAM, then upload it back whenever it's needed.
 Bear in mind this is a manual process and does not involve virtual RAM.
 {{% /inner_markdown %}}

 {{< /float_group >}}